solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

 1. In the **Settings** section, locate the **Throughput** field and update it's value to **1000**.

-    > This is the minimum throughput that you can allocate to an *unlimited* collection.
+    > This is the minimum throughput that you can allocate to an *unlimited* container.

 1. Click the **Save** button at the top of the section to persist your new throughput allocation.